Nubian ibex: Ancient Middle Eastern cultures

 Nubian ibex played an important role in cultures of the ancient Near East.
 They have been a common image in petroglyphs (rock art), metal work, pottery, and other artwork across the Middle East for thousands of years, with some artwork dating back to the late Pleistocene.
 One example is a life-sized image carved in sandstone in Egypt, dated to the Upper Paleolithic.
 In petroglyphs, ibex are often portrayed as hunted by dogs and human archers.
 They are also frequently depicted alongside celestial imagery such as a star, sun, cross, or circle.
 They were commonly hunted using desert kites (long, narrowing walls that form an enclosure), dogs, stone enclosures, and nets.

 The ibex's role in artwork has been suggested as representing literal acts like ritual hunts, as well as spiritual and metaphorical concepts such as resurrection, seasonal cycles of rain and drought, and the interplay of life and death.
 Ibex may have represented ancient Middle Eastern deities such as Dumuzi (Tamuz), Almaqah and Dushara.
-They are often identified with the constellation Capricorn in Mesopotamian-Iranian artwork from the 4th Millennium BCE.
+They are often identified with the constellation Capricorn in Mesopotamian and Iranian artwork from the 4th millennium BCE.